So you’ve decided to try Yogafurie Hot Yoga…what now?

 Hot Yoga is great for your body and your mind.
-The science bit on that is below!
+The science bit on that is outlined on out Hot Yoga info page.
 So, ok, this is a powerful and helpful thing to do – but what if you want to do more than just get rude health?
 Or to put it another way, what if you want to be well and develop your Yoga practice, to become more proficient and skilled?
 The good news is that you can do both and excel in both.

 Good breath is the cornerstone of an effective Yoga practice.
 Your breath technique will develop quickly in Yogafurie, partly because your teachers will focus on it, and partly because working in the warmth needs a regular, full breath.
 Paying attention to your breath even while moving and working is the beginning of your mindfulness practice, and will lead you later into Yogic meditation.

 When your body is well, and you’re breathing well, your mind will be clearer and you’ll have a better idea of what your goals in Yoga really are.
 Better execution of postures, and adapting your body to new and more challenging postures, are possible thanks to the (often rapid) progress people make in the warmth.